-Even though the coupling between the NV spin and the diamond deformation has been previously studied in combined quantum-mechanical systems, several inconsistencies exist in available literature.
-Thus, this type of coupling constants has been investigated by use of an diamond anvil~\cite{barson_nanomechanical_2017}, and then consequently used in imaging of a partial stress tensor caused by intrinsic diamond defects~\cite{kehayias_imaging_2019} and imaging of full stress tensor caused by various mechanical impacts~\cite{broadway_microscopic_2019}.
+Even though the coupling between the NV spin and the diamond deformation has been previously studied in combined quantum-mechanical systems, several inconsistencies exist in the available literature.
+Thus, this type of coupling constants has been investigated by use of a diamond anvil~\cite{barson_nanomechanical_2017}, and then consequently used in imaging of a partial stress tensor caused by intrinsic diamond defects~\cite{kehayias_imaging_2019} and imaging of full stress tensor caused by various mechanical impacts~\cite{broadway_microscopic_2019}.
 The last paper also reported surprisingly large stress contributions from functional electronic devices fabricated on the diamond.
 Following these studies, a complete formalism was proposed~\cite{barfuss_spin-stress_2019} to describe the coupling between the NV spins and crystal deformation, which in combination with an experimental method based on single NV centers in a deformed diamond cantilever~\cite{teissier_strain_2014} leads to a new set of four spin-stress constants that differs by a factor of $\approx2$--3 from reported in Ref.~\cite{barson_nanomechanical_2017}.

-In this work we demonstrate a simple but accurate method of applying mechanical strains to a diamond crystal via Cr$_2$O$_3$ thin film microstructures by controlling temperature of the film--diamond interface.
-The method benefits from different thermal expansion coefficients of the commonly used in NV sensing materials producing stresses, which are localized in a shallow layer close to the diamond surface and are homogeneous in planes parallel to the surface over relatively large regions under the film patches.
-On the one hand, we used the widefield diamond microscopy to map the stresses as the strain-sensitive frequency shift of ODMR signals in a shallow NV layer.
+In this work we demonstrate a simple but accurate method of applying mechanical strains to a diamond crystal via Cr$_2$O$_3$ thin film microstructures by controlling the temperature of the film--diamond interface.
+The method benefits from different thermal expansion coefficients of the materials commonly used in NV sensing, producing stresses localized in a shallow layer close to the diamond surface that are homogeneous in planes parallel to the surface over relatively large regions under the film patches.
+On the one hand, we used widefield diamond microscopy to map the stresses as the strain-sensitive frequency shift of ODMR signals in a shallow NV layer.
 On the other hand, we calculated the stresses by finite-element methods based on our knowledge of the system geometry and involved material mechanical properties.
-The correlation of the both methods allowed us to quantify spin-stress coupling in the NV coordinate basis, and also compare it to the recently reported range of values~\cite{barson_nanomechanical_2017, barfuss_spin-stress_2019}.
+The correlation of both methods allowed us to quantify spin-stress coupling in the NV coordinate basis and compare it to the recently reported range of values~\cite{barson_nanomechanical_2017, barfuss_spin-stress_2019}.